connorabbas/primevue-breeze-inertia/README.md

 ## Theming
 ### Theme Toggle
-By default the application comes with a light/dark theme toggle to switch between the `lara-light-indigo` and `lara-dark-indigo` themes, provided by PrimeVue.

-In order for this theme toggle (and PrimeVue component styling) to work, the necessary css files must live in the `/public` directory of the application.
+By default, the application comes with a light/dark theme toggle.
+In order for this theme toggle (and PrimeVue component styling) to work, the necessary theme folders must live in the `/public/themes` directory of the application.

+The `lara-light-indigo` and `lara-dark-indigo` themes are provided and used by default, since they most closely resemble the Laravel Breeze styling.

+> :warning: **Keep in mind:** The default css theme files provided are not minified.

 ### Swap Themes
-You can easily change what themes are used for the light/dark modes by copying and pasting your desired theme folders from `/node_modules/primevue/resources/themes/*` into the `/public/themes` directory.
+You can easily change what themes are used for the light/dark modes by copying and pasting your desired theme folders from `/node_modules/primevue/resources/themes` into the `/public/themes` directory

 Then within the `/resources/js/Composables/useTheme.js` file you can change the values of the `lightTheme` and `darkTheme` const variables accordingly.
+These values should exactly match the directory names of the themes you intend on using.

+In theory, you can use any combination of themes you want with the toggle, or expand on the `useTheme()` composable further to allow more then 2 themes to be selected on your site.

 [PrimeVue Themes](https://primevue.org/theming/#builtinthemes)